 Albuquerque Balloon Festival, New Mexico 6 Days

-• This fun filled itinerary visits Albuquerque and historic Santa Fe.
+• This fun-filled itinerary visits Albuquerque and historic Santa Fe.

 The Albuquerque Balloon Fiesta is the largest hot air ballooning event in the world and is said to be the most photographed event on earth!
-Each October, thousands of visitors from around the world flock to New Mexico for a chance to witness nine (9) days of spectacular hot air ballooning events.
+Each October, thousands of visitors from around the world flock to New Mexico for a chance to witness nine (9) days of spectacular hot air balloon events.
 Events include the mass ascension of hundreds of balloons, a gas balloon race, balloon glows, balloon competitions, and more!

 • The Albuquerque International Balloon Fiesta is a yearly festival that takes place during early October.

-• The 2026 Balloon Fiesta will begin on Saturday, October 3 and end on Sunday, October 11.
+• The 2026 Balloon Fiesta will begin on Saturday, October 3, and end on Sunday, October 11.

 <Scroll down to the bottom of the page for the Photo Gallery>